msnehagup/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2020.md

 3. Continue with the installation, and restart the computer if prompted.

-**SEE ALSO** : Install IIS on [Windows 8 or Windows Server 2012](http://www.iis.net/learn/get-started/whats-new-in-iis-8/installing-iis-8-on-windows-server-2012).

 ## Run 64-bit BAM portal (optional)

 If you don't use the BAM portal, then you can skip this section.